Prakash3008/captcha-solver/README.md

 > To use the model on the Raspberry PI to classify the captchas

-## Step 7: Classification of the captchas
+## Step 7: Classification of the captchas 64-bit devices

-> Use the following command with the required arguments for classification
+> Use the following command with the required arguments for classification on 64-bit devices

 ```python